AvrahamMakovsky/SmallScripts/README.md

 ---

 ### `BulkPingLauncher.bat`
-Paste a list of hosts and open a continuous `ping -t` for each oneвЂ”either in **multiple tabs** (Windows Terminal) or separate CMD windows.
+Paste a list of hosts and open a continuous `ping -t` for each one вЂ” either in **multiple tabs** (Windows Terminal) or separate CMD windows.

 #### What it does